 Positions in Other Industries

-A degree in organizational leadership is highly applicable outside of business.
+There are many organizational leadership jobs outside of business.
 Here are a few career options that you could pursue with this degree:

 Church administrator: Church administrators perform a similar role to nonprofit program administrators.
 They often work alongside directors, pastors and ministers in specific areas of the church to coordinate activities, budgets and goals.
 The median salary is $34,868.